keyboardio/Kaleidoscope/plugins/Kaleidoscope-Escape-OneShot/README.md

 are still held.
 For those times when one accidentally presses a one-shot key, or change their minds.

+Additionally, the special `Key_OneShotCancel` key will also count as a oneshot cancel key, would one want a dedicated key for the purpose.

 ## Using the plugin

 To use the plugin, one needs to include the header, and activate it.
 No further